Knotx/knotx-fragments/action/library/README.md

 }
 endpointOptions.interpolateBody = true
 ```

+#### Encoding
+By default, only placeholders in a path are URL-encoded.
+Any other value is passed as-is, i.e.:
+- path schema
+- body schema + resolved placeholders
+- custom header
+- client's header allowed to be passed on

+Therefore, all configuration-based values (path schema, body schema, headers) should be encoded in the configuration.
+Values used for path interpolation should not be encoded (otherwise a double encoding might occur).

+Another option is to enable/disable encoding by using dedicated properties.
+See DataObjects for details.

+Client request's values used for interpolation are already in a raw form (when decoded by Knot.x HTTP Server).

+#### Unmatched placeholders
+By default, placeholders that are not matched to any source (do not have a recognized prefix, like `payload`) are cleared in path and preserved in body.
+This option is configurable (see DataObjects for details)

+Please note that this does not reference matched, but undefined placeholders, like `{payload.not-defined-key}`.
+These are always substituted with an empty string.

 #### Success criteria
 The `responseOptions` config is responsible for handling responses properly.
 Here we can specify `predicates` - it's array